Associators in mould theory: Definitions of

 By \eqref{eq:mini swap minus ma} and \eqref{eq: Mini swap ma times}, we obtain we have

 By \eqref{eq: mini swap minus M times} and \eqref{eq: Mini Mini I+A Delta Mini inv =1}, we have

 i.e. ${\Mini}_{\iota_0\varphi}\times\swap(\minus(M))$ is symmetril in general. \end{proof}

-\begin{rem} The main arguments in Step 1-3 of the above proof are based on the same idea of \cite{F11} \S 3 where we find the arguments deducing the harmonic product formula from that of two variable multiple polylogarithms. \end{rem}
+\begin{rem} The main arguments in Step 1-3 of the above proof are based on the same idea of \cite{F11} \S 3 where we find the arguments deducing the harmonic product formula from that of two variable multiple polylogarithms.
+Also, we expect that an embedding from $\ARI(\mathcal{F})_{\underline{\al+\pent}}$ to $\ARI(\mathcal{F})_{\underline{\al\ast\il}}$ is obtained by the similar arguments. \end{rem}

 As a corollary of Theorem \ref{thm: inclusion GARIas+pent to GARIas*is}, we obtain the following

 \begin{cor} When $\mathcal F=\mathcal F_\ser$, we have the following commutative diagram:

 where $\iota_0$ is the map sending $\varphi\mapsto\varphi(-f_0,f_1)$. \end{cor}